Scottish Jamaicans

 Scottish Jamaicans are Jamaicans of Scottish descent.
-Scottish Jamaicans include those of European and mixed African and Asian ancestry with Scottish ancestors and date back to the earliest period of post-Spanish, European colonisation.
+Scottish Jamaicans include those of European, mixed African, and Asian ancestry with Scottish ancestors and date back to the earliest period of post-Spanish European colonisation.

-An early influx of Scots came in 1656, when 1200 prisoners of war were deported by Oliver Cromwell.
+An early influx of Scots came in 1656 when Oliver Cromwell deported 1200 prisoners of war.
 There was also a later migration at the turn of the 18th century, after the failed Darien colony in Panama.
-In 1707, when the Act of Union took place, Scots gained access to England's preexisting colonies.
+In 1707, Scots gained access to England's preexisting colonies when the Act of Union took place.